abdullahguch/awesome-json-lists/README.md

 Welcome to the Awesome JSON Lists!
 This repository contains various lists in JSON format that you can use in your projects.

-## Lists
+## About Lists

 All data are organized universally in the `lists` directory.
 Each data type has its own directory and includes corresponding JSON lists (if applicable) for different languages.

-Language codes are added to the JSON files.
-You can find a seperate list that shows the long form of language codes here (lists/language_codes.json).
+Language codes are added to the JSON file names.
+You can find a seperate list that shows the long form of language codes here [Language Codes](lists/language_codes.json).

 Feel free to explore and use these lists in your projects.

+## Contents

 - [Countries](lists/countries): List of countries acknowledged by the United Nations.